 Answer: Making a single mistake doesn’t knock me down; therefore there is no need to pick myself up.
-My team will tell you that I want them to make mistakes.
-Only when we embrace making mistakes do we truly learn and grow.
+My team will tell you that I want them to embrace mistakes.
+Only when we embrace making mistakes do we truly allow ourselves to learn and grow.

 What would be the title of your memoir?